kfchou/kfchou.github.io/_posts/2026-01-07-agentic-coding.md

 ---
 layout: post
-title:  Agentic Code Development with Claude Code
+title:  "Agentic Code Development with Claude Code"
 categories: [AI Coding, LLMs, Claude Code, Context Management]
+excerpt: "Managing Context: Use Subagents and Skills toegether to enhance your workflow"
 ---

 Early users treated LLMs as one-shot text generators.
 Users focused on clever wording, examples, and formatting of their prompts to achieve their goals.
 This became known as "prompt engineering".
 Prompt Engineering worked for simple tasks, but broke down as soon as people needed memory, tools, retrieval, or multi-step reasoning.